NewsAppsUMD/first-news-app-umd/docs/index.rst

 .. code-block:: bash

     $ git checkout -b gh-pages # Create the new branch
-    $ git merge main # Pull in all the code from the master branch
+    $ git merge main # Pull in all the code from the main branch
     $ git push origin gh-pages # Push up to GitHub from your new branch

 Now wait a minute or two, then visit ``https://newsappsumd.github.io/first-news-app-<yourusername>/build/index.html`` to cross the finish line.